SillyFreak/typst-scrutinize/scrutinize/docs/manual.typ

 ]
 ```)

 Here we're using the #ref-fn("question.current()") function to access the metadata of the current question.
-Like Typst's `locate()` function, ordinarily, any computation has to happen inside as it can only return content -- however, see the function's documentation for an escape hatch.
+This function requires #link("https://typst.app/docs/reference/context/")[context] to know where in the document it is called, which a show rule already provides.

 = Grading